sandinmyjoints/zero-to-node/notes.md

 * I looked at some early commits and found sync methods.
-* Sync is a problem because Node is single-threaded, so one blocking call can halt everything.
+* Sync is a problem because Node is single-threaded, so one blocking call can halt everything in the entire Node process.
-* Node is designed for async, everything supports, and async works well in practice for web apps, so you should use it.
+* Node is designed for async, everything in the std lib and the ecosystem supports async, and async works well in practice for web apps, so I wanted to be sure to use it.
 * Async: I understood it in theory, but had limited exposure in practice.

 ## Slide 18 - Callbacks